psarando/shire-reckoning/README.md

 intended to start on our March 25th as well.

-I've also read elsewhere that the calendar is supposed to start on the [Spring Equinox](http://en.wikipedia.org/wiki/Equinox), but that would put the middle of Lairë (Summer) around June 19th (a couple of days before the Summer Solstice) and the 3 Enderi (Middledays) from Sept.
+I've also read elsewhere that the calendar is supposed to start on the [Spring Equinox](http://en.wikipedia.org/wiki/Equinox), but that would put the middle of Lairë (summer) around June 19th (a couple of days before the Summer Solstice) and the 3 Enderi (Middledays) from Sept.
 17th - 19th (3 to 5 days before the Autumnal Equionx).
 To see this for yourself, I've added a control that lets you choose the starting day of this Calendar of Imladris to be closer to the Spring Equinox, March 20th.
-[At one time in prehistory](http://www.sym454.org/seasons/), Autumn was the longest of the seasons, so these dates would have matched the seasons better during this time (and will again about 4000 years from now), but these days Summer is the longest season and the Spring Equinox comes relatively earlier than it did back then.
+[At one time in prehistory](http://www.sym454.org/seasons/), autumn was the longest of the seasons, so these dates would have matched the seasons better during this time (and will again about 4000 years from now), but these days summer is the longest season and the Spring Equinox comes relatively earlier than it did back then.
 So now the [Autumnal Equionx](http://en.wikipedia.org/wiki/Equinox) usually falls on Sept.
 22nd, and I think the 3 Enderi were intended to occur around this Equionx.